How to Write a Business Plan: Things to Keep in Mind

 Contents of the Business Plan

-- What your business has to offer: In this section, you need to include the products or services that your company is going to offer.
+- What your company has to offer: In this section, you need to include the products or services that your company is going to offer.
 Additionally, you need to include your target audience, the purpose and the basic idea behind the offerings.

-- A concrete marketing strategy: A business doesn't end with its services and purpose.
+- A concrete marketing strategy: A company doesn't end with its services and purpose.
 Spreading awareness and selling these to your target audience bind it all together.
 Your marketing strategy will determine how you plan to achieve this.
 Therefore, having a working strategy in place is absolutely crucial.

-- Infrastructure: This includes the team of professionals you plan to hire and the machinery you plan to use to achieve what you have planned for your business.
+- Infrastructure: This includes the team of professionals you plan to hire and the machinery you plan to use to achieve what you have planned for your company.
 You need to get down to the details of each.
 For example, the credentials, experience and skills for the former and the details of the office space, IT systems, electrical components, other equipment and so on for the latter.
 You can split this into two sections according to your preference.

 - An estimation of the market value of the products or services of your company